brendan-mcmahon/medicine/README.md

 ## Security Notes

 - The Lambda function URL is public and should be protected in a production environment
-- The Telegram bot token is stored as a sensitive variable in Terraform
+- Store sensitive credentials securely
 - Consider adding authentication to the Lambda function URL in production